 If an exchange visitor is eligible to enroll in the State of Florida health insurance plans, the exchange visitor will still need to purchase insurance to cover him/herself until the State of Florida insurance coverage is active.
 Be aware that the state benefit plans DO NOT meet the medical evacuation and repatriation requirements, so exchange visitors MUST purchase a supplemental policy that provides appropriate coverage for the duration of their stay.
 Please be aware that although the State of Florida standard PPO and HMO are acceptable plans, the high deductible HMO and PPO DO NOT meet the requirements for international scholars and are not acceptable as proof of insurance.

-If an exchange visitor is eligible for GatorGradCare or GatorCare Options health insurance, the exchange visitor must still purchase insurance to cover him/herself until the GatorCare insurance coverage is active.
-Please check with the host department to find out if the exchange visitor is eligible for GatorGradCare or GatorCare Options.
+If an exchange visitor is eligible for GatorGradCare or postdoctoral associate GatorCare Options health insurance, the exchange visitor must still purchase insurance to cover him/herself until the GatorCare insurance coverage is active.
+Please check with the host department to find out if the exchange visitor is eligible for GatorGradCare or GatorCare Options for postdoctoral associates.
 These plans DO meet the medical evacuation and repatriation requirements, so an exchange visitor WILL NOT be required to purchase a supplemental policy providing this coverage spans the duration of stay as noted on the DS-2019.

 Please send all insurance confirmations or questions to: email@example.com